 Some of the ideas and material in this booklet have been obtained from several state and federal publications.
-Suggestions were made by many individuals in the University of Florida, Institute of Food and Agricultural Sciences (IFAS); USDA-Soil Conservation Service; the Florida Department of Education, Agribusiness and Natural Resources Education; and land judging coaches from around the state.
+Suggestions were made by many individuals in the University of Florida, Institute of Food and Agricultural Sciences (IFAS); USDA - Natural Resources Conservation Service; the Florida Department of Education, Agribusiness and Natural Resources Education; and land judging coaches from around the state.

-Special appreciation is due Dr. G. Kidder, Associate Professor of Soil Science, IFAS; Dr. V. W. Carlisle, Professor of Soil Science, IFAS; and Mr. Robert W. Johnson, Deputy State Conservationist, USDA-Soil Conservation Service.
+Special appreciation is due Dr. G. Kidder, Professor Emeritus of Soil and Water Science, IFAS; Dr. V. W. Carlisle, Professor Emeritus (deceased) of Soil and Water Science, IFAS; and Mr. Robert W. Johnson, Retired Deputy State Conservationist, USDA - Natural Resources Conservation Service.